 Also, vitamin A is important for the proper function of the cornea; the outer layer of the eye.

-Most noteworthy, beta-carotene is the primary dietary source of provitamin A. Vitamin A may protect us from eye inflammation and eye infections.
+Most noteworthy, beta-carotene is the primary dietary source of provitamin A. Vitamin A may protect from eye inflammation and eye infections.

-Most people fail to consume this amount, though.
+There isn’t a recommended daily intake for beta-carotene, though.
+About 3-6 mg of beta-carotene per day is good for the eyes.
+Most people fail to consume this dosage, though.
 The average intake of beta-carotene in the U.S. is only 2.7 mg a day.

 Another study showed that people at high risk for age-related macular degeneration could delay the progression of the disease, if they increased the consumption of vitamin C, along with beta-carotene, vitamin E and zinc.